vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-global-perspective.md

 we have almost no recourse to avoid a horrendous impact on our nation’s economy; we are at the mercy of the global banks who will continue to create money for themselves, extract our natural resources and exact austerity measures that cripple our common wealth.
-They’ve demon- strated this is exactly how they will handle a meltdown.
+They’ve demonstrated this is exactly how they will handle a meltdown.
 The list of countries raped by the global bankers is long.
-Read Naomi Klien’s book, _The Shock Doctrine; the rise of disaster capitalism_ (2007) for an appall- ing account.^20
+Read Naomi Klien’s book, _The Shock Doctrine; the rise of disaster capitalism_ (2007) for an appall- ing account.<sup>20</sup>

 ## A practical path